stimm78/ScorchedEarth/README.md

 in the top left corner and Player 2 starting in the bottom right corner.

 Alternating each turn, players input a command to move their avatar along the grid.
-Every move leaves behind a "scorched" tile that neither player can touch.
-A player loses if they are captured by the other player or touch a "scorched" tile on the grid.
+Every move leaves behind a "scorched" area that neither player can touch.
+A player loses if they are captured by the other player or is "checkmated" with no possible moves (surrounded by "scorched" areas)

 ## Usage